xxyzzzq/quex/doc/source-old/character-encoding/intro.rst

 The following section provides an overview about the lexical analysis process of a generated engine.
-The subsequent section elaborates on the adaption of the lexical analyzer engine for a particular codec.
+The subsequent section elaborates on the adaption of the lexical analyzer engine for a particular encoding.
 The remaining sections deal with the usage of libraries for the conversion of character encodings to Unicode.
 Concluding on converters, a separate section explains how user generated converters can be plugged into the process.